-A central role is played by the notion of an intention.
+Instead, Sellars proposes an analysis of norms in which the central role is played by the notion of an intention.
 An intention is a thought that motivates one to realize its content.
 ‘I shall eat a light dinner later’ can be a mere prediction (suppose, e.g., that I know my cupboards are bare), but it can also express my intention, in which case it has motivational force within my behavioral control system.
-A volition is an intention that has come to fruition: it has an intentional content but also is causally affecting my behavior: ‘I shall eat a light dinner now’ expresses my volition and is usually accompanied by at least the first stirrings of activity.
+A volition is an intention that has come to fruition: it has an intentional content but also causally affects my behavior: ‘I shall eat a light dinner now’ expresses my volition and is usually accompanied by at least the first stirrings of activity.

 Sellars wrote extensively on the logic of intentions, for “An ideally rational being would intend the implications of his intentions, just as he would believe the implications of his beliefs” (SM VII §16: 183).
-This distinguishes him from Hare, who thought it was imperatives that underlay our concept of practical reason.
 The major principle governing intentions is

 PLI: ‘Shall (A)’ implies ‘Shall (B)’ iff ‘A’ implies ‘B’.